cimeister/academic-kickstart/content/blog/example/index.md

 pieces from collapsing to near-zero probability too early.

-Arguably some of the more critical design choices to be aware of are those pertaining to normalization and pretokenization, as these chage which segmentations are feasible.
+Arguably some of the more critical design choices to be aware of are those pertaining to normalization and pretokenization, as these change which segmentations are feasible.
 By default it applies NFKC normalization, collapses whitespace, inserts a dummy-prefix marker, and treats whitespace (and often script/number boundaries) as explicit